rishiskhare/perplexity-on-google-search/README.md

-# Perplexity on Google Search (Browser Extension)
+# Perplexity on Google Search (Chrome Extension)

-"Perplexity on Google Search" is a free Chrome and Firefox extension that brings the power of Perplexity AI directly into your Google searches.
+"Perplexity on Google Search" is a free Chrome extension that brings the power of Perplexity AI directly into your Google searches.
 Now you can get answers from both Google and Perplexity side-by-side with a single query—no more switching between tabs or typing the same question twice!

 <b>NEW:</b> YouTube video summaries & support for Brave/DuckDuckGo search

 ## Installation
-Get the latest version of this extension on the [Google Chrome Web Store](https://chromewebstore.google.com/detail/perplexity-on-google-sear/mcpphmhblkibpbdalnocnnpmpfjleaha?authuser=0&hl=en) and [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/perplexity-on-google-search/).
+Get the latest version of this extension on the [Google Chrome Web Store](https://chromewebstore.google.com/detail/perplexity-on-google-sear/mcpphmhblkibpbdalnocnnpmpfjleaha?authuser=0&hl=en).

 ## Sign-In Disabled ⚠️
 Right now, the extension is <b>100% free-to-use</b> and doesn’t have any <b>rate limits</b>.